QubesOS/qubes-doc/user/how-to-guides/how-to-use-block-storage-devices.md

 ## Recovering From Premature Device Destruction

-If the you fail to detach the device before it's destroyed in the sourceVM (e.g. by physically detaching the thumbdrive), [there will be problems](https://github.com/QubesOS/qubes-issues/issues/1082).
+If you fail to detach the device before it's destroyed in the sourceVM (e.g. by physically detaching the thumbdrive), [there will be problems](https://github.com/QubesOS/qubes-issues/issues/1082).

 To recover from this error state, in dom0 run